BertrandDechoux/horizon-alpha/README.md

 **Publish new version**

-Copy out/dev from master and override gh-pages
+Copy resources and out/dev from master and override gh-pages